 Please provide a Vimeo link with password to a clip (maximum of 10 minutes) of the director's best work to-date.
-Only a Vimeo link will be accepted.
+Vimeo is the preferred platform.

 Locations (optional)

 Directors can indicate ideas and planning for any locations that are essential to tell their story, particularly if the location is a character in the story.
 Written indication of willingness to participate from location owners can be helpful.
 Visual reference materials - photographs, sketch plans or story boards etc. can be saved as a PDF and uploaded.